Is CSC Steel a Value Trap? (Part 1 of 2)

 Ornasteel Holding Berhad was renamed CSC Steel Holdings Berhad in 2008.

 The Performance Index as per Chart 2 showed that the variation in profits is far greater than that in revenue.
-Over the 12 years period, the coefficient of variation (defined as the standard deviation divided by the mean) was
+Over the 15 years period, the coefficient of variation (defined as the standard deviation divided by the mean) was:

-This was due to the large variation in the gross profits over the 12 years period.
+This was due to the large variation in the gross profits over the 15 years.
 This meant that CSC Steel had problems matching product prices with raw material costs.

 • During 2008 – 2010, the average gross margin was 11 %.